 The University of Warwick is pleased to welcome over 180 students from North America each year, studying from foundation programme to our research degrees.
 We currently have 130 students from the United States of America studying on our campus.
 All the information you need on making your application to Warwick can be found below.
-If you have any questions, please don't hesitate to get in touch with us.

 A detailed breakdown of the Entry Requirements can be found here.
 If you have any questions, please contact us.

 Applicants who are either from United States of America or have been educated in the USA for at least one academic year completed in the past two years may be accepted without an English Language qualification.

 Immigration summary for nationals of United States of America

 The immigration summary below is for nationals of United States of America applying from their home country.
 If you are a national of another country but living in United States of America, please contact your local visa application centre for further advice or refer to the UK Visa and Immigration website.
 The information provided should be used as guidance only.
 It has been taken from the UK Visas and Immigration website, which should be referred to in all immigration matters.

 Please note from 31 May 2015, individuals applying from the United States of America for UK entry clearance of more than 6 months duration will no longer receive a visa vignette (sticker) inside their passport.
 Successful visa applicants will instead be issued with an official Home Office decision letter and their passport endorsed with a single-entry travel visa valid for 30 days which should be used to enter the UK.
 After arriving in the UK individuals will be required to collect a biometric residence card which features the full length of your visa.